Oaks Christian School: Academics

 Oaks Christian School is accredited by the Western Association of Schools and Colleges, the National Association of Independent Schools, as well as the Southern Association of Colleges and Schools.

-The average class size is 17 students.
-Fifty-one percent of the faculty hold advanced degrees, and 100% of the student body is admitted to colleges and universities.
-Among first-year students admitted to the University of Southern California, OCS is one of most-represented independent high schools.
+The school has five signature institutes providing students with dedicated pathways for their interests: Global Leadership, Arts and Innovation, Engineering, Bible and Discipleship, and Health Science.

 Athletics

 Oaks Christian School teams are nicknamed the Lions.
 The school is a member of the CIF Southern Section (CIF-SS) and competes in the Marmonte League.
 OCS sponsors 48 athletic teams across 26 sports.
-As of the 2019–20 school year, OCS holds a total of 49 CIF-SS championships (including six consecutive section titles in football in the 2000s), five CIF-State titles, 165 league championships, two Gatorade State Players of the Year, and one Gatorade National Player of the Year.
+As of the 2019–20 school year, OCS holds a total of 57 CIF-SS championships (including six consecutive section titles in football in the 2000s), seven CIF-State titles, 207 league championships, three Gatorade State Players of the Year, and one Gatorade National Player of the Year.

 Since its inception, Oaks Christian has gained national prominence with its football team.
 The football program has developed numerous players who have been recruited for NCAA Division I programs and have played in the National Football League.

-The Lions boys' and girls' track and field teams combined for five CIF-SS championships between 2014 and 2019.
+The Lions boys' and girls' track and field teams combined for seven CIF-SS championships between 2014 to now.

 Oaks Christian girls' water polo won its first CIF-SS championship in 2019 under Jack Kocur, who at the time also coached the Pepperdine Waves men's water polo team and was an assistant with the U.S. men's national team.